SSWConsulting/SSW.Rules.Content/rules/how-to-offer-unsolicited-feedback/rule.md

 If they have not adhered to a company dress code, it's ok to point that out, but beyond that is none of your business.
 It's also important to acknowledge that you don't know what may be happening in that person's life outside of work, and any number of factors could be involved.

-**NOTE:** It's important to ensure that any company dress code is lawful and non-discriminatory.
+**Note:** It's important to ensure that any company dress code is lawful and non-discriminatory.

-## How to Offer Feedback
+## How to offer feedback

 As noted above, feedback is critical and necessary for growth.
 While the above guidelines help to sieve out feedback which is not appropriate, sometimes offering feedback, even unsolicited, is the right thing to do.
 Knowing how to do this is essential.